Marco de Gregorio: Work

-Critics have praised de Greggorio's painting, Lo Zappatore (pictured) as a fine example of portraits of the labouring poor.
-The digger's emaciated features under a straw hat and the tattered clothes is a tribute to the stoicism with which the subject faces daily hard work.
+Critics have praised de Gregorio's painting, Lo Zappatore (pictured), as a fine example of portraits of the labouring poor.
+The digger's emaciated features under a straw hat and the tattered clothes are a tribute to the stoicism with which the subject faces daily hard work.
 It neither idealises nor protests the nature of the working poor, but simply presents it as an objective reality.